Chip Franklin

 A veteran stand-up comic, Franklin has headlined thousands of shows as a stand-up, speaker, and featured guest.
-He has over a dozen appearances on national television, including Evening at The Improv, Comic Strip Live, VH-1 Standup Spotlight, MTV, Comedy Central, The CBS Morning Show, and The A-List on A&E. He has also written for The Tonight Show, Steve Allen and wrote a joke for Stephen Hawking.
+He has over a dozen appearances on national television, including Evening at The Improv, Comic Strip Live, VH-1 Standup Spotlight, MTV, Comedy Central, the CBS Morning Show, and The A-List on A&E. He has also written for The Tonight Show, Steve Allen and wrote a joke for Stephen Hawking.
 Franklin also writes and directs short films and has won numerous awards from festivals in the U.S.

-Franklin formerly hosted his own radio show weekdays from 3:00 to 6:00p.m. on the legendary KGO radio in San Francisco.
+Franklin formerly hosted his own radio show weekdays from 3:00 to 6:00 p.m. on the legendary KGO radio in San Francisco.
 In a dramatic economic move, on December 3, 2021, KGO management bought out Franklin's contract, and significantly revised other host's schedules.